Kicksecure/security-misc/README.md

 Significant hardening is applied by default to a myriad of components within kernel space, user space, core dumps, and swap space.

--   Restrict access to kernel addresses through the us of kernel pointers regardless of user privileges.
+- Restrict access to kernel addresses through the use of kernel pointers regardless of user privileges.

--   Restrict access to the kernel logs to `CAP_SYSLOG` as the often contain sensitive information.
+- Restrict access to the kernel logs to `CAP_SYSLOG` as they often contain sensitive information.

 - Prevent kernel information leaks in the console during boot.

 - Restrict eBPF access to `CAP_BPF` and enable associated JIT compiler hardening.

 - Restrict loading TTY line disciplines to `CAP_SYS_MODULE`.

--   Restricts the `userfaultfd()` syscall to `CAP_SYS_PTRACE` which reduces the likelihood of use-after-free exploits.
+- Restrict the `userfaultfd()` syscall to `CAP_SYS_PTRACE`, which reduces the likelihood of use-after-free exploits.

 - Disable `kexec` as it can be used to replace the running kernel.

--   Entirely disables the SysRq key so that the Secure Attention Key (SAK) can no longer be utilised.
+- Entirely disable the SysRq key so that the Secure Attention Key (SAK) can no longer be utilized.
 See [documentation](https://www.kicksecure.com/wiki/SysRq).

 - Provide the option to disable unprivileged user namespaces as they can lead to substantial privilege escalation.

 - Restrict kernel profiling and the performance events system to `CAP_PERFMON`.

--   Randomise the addresses (ASLR) for mmap base, stack, VDSO pages, and heap.
+- Randomize the addresses (ASLR) for mmap base, stack, VDSO pages, and heap.

 - Disable asynchronous I/O (when using Linux kernel version >= 6.6).

 - Restrict usage of `ptrace()` to only processes with `CAP_SYS_PTRACE` as it enables programs to inspect and modify other active processes.
-Provide the option to also entirely disable the use of `ptrace()` for all processes.
+Provide the option to entirely disable the use of `ptrace()` for all processes.

 - Prevent hardlink and symlink TOCTOU races in world-writable directories.

 - Disallow unintentional writes to files in world-writable directories unless they are owned by the directory owner to mitigate some data spoofing attacks.

--   Increase the maximum number of memory map areas a process is able to utilise.
+- Increase the maximum number of memory map areas a process is able to utilize.

 - Disable core dump files and prevent their creation.
 If core dump files are enabled, they will be named based on `core.PID` instead of the default `core`.

 - Limit the copying of potentially sensitive content in memory to the swap device.

 Various networking components of the TCP/IP stack are hardened for IPv4/6.

 - Enable TCP SYN cookie protection to assist against SYN flood attacks.

 - Protect against TCP time-wait assassination hazards.

--   Enables reverse path filtering (source validation) of packets received from all interfaces to prevent IP spoofing.
+- Enable reverse path filtering (source validation) of packets received from all interfaces to prevent IP spoofing.

--   Disable ICMP redirect acceptance and redirect sending messages to prevent man-in-the-middle attacks and minimise information disclosure.
+- Disable ICMP redirect acceptance and redirect sending messages to prevent man-in-the-middle attacks and minimize information disclosure.

 - Ignore ICMP echo requests to prevent clock fingerprinting and Smurf attacks.

 - Ignore bogus ICMP error responses.

--   Disable source routing which allows users redirect network traffic that can result in man-in-the-middle attacks.
+- Disable source routing which allows users to redirect network traffic that can result in man-in-the-middle attacks.

 - Do not accept IPv6 router advertisements and solicitations.

 - Provide the option to disable SACK and DSACK as they have historically been a known vector for exploitation.

--   Disable TCP timestamps as it can allow detecting the system time.
+- Disable TCP timestamps as they can allow detecting the system time.

--   Provide the option to log of packets with impossible source or destination addresses to enable further inspection and analysis.
+- Provide the option to log packets with impossible source or destination addresses to enable further inspection and analysis.

 - Provide the option to enable IPv6 Privacy Extensions.

 ### mmap ASLR

 - The bits of entropy used for mmap ASLR are maxed out via `/usr/libexec/security-misc/mmap-rnd-bits` (set to the values of `CONFIG_ARCH_MMAP_RND_BITS_MAX` and `CONFIG_ARCH_MMAP_RND_COMPAT_BITS_MAX` that the kernel was built with), therefore improving its effectiveness.

 ### Boot parameters